NoahHodgson/project-melia/docs/Melia-Mar-Tidbits.md

 ## Swears
 unkmot a: 1000 deaths may you suffer (f you).
 Commonly used in Roclesian and Barcazoan.
-Picking up use as BZ is gaining speed in the East.
+Picking up use as BZ is gaining speakers in the East.

 hyuk: basically damn in BZ
 grav: the grave, same level as "hell" in BZ